-Section 4 - Systems Recovery Procedures

-A SQL Server with monitor, key board and mouse is housed in the server room in the basement of the FLC.
+\\TS3SVR\C:./SUBDIR \\TS3SVR\E:./SUBDIR \\TS3SVR\System State Section 4 - Systems Recovery Procedures A sequel server with monitor, key board and mouse is housed in the back room of the Administration building.
 In the event of a loss of data information due to power outages or any other disaster event this server is designed to be easily moved to a safe location, powered by emergency generators to give on site staff the ability to readily access patient medical and therapeutic information.
 (See Policy and Procedure Emergency Data Recovery)